The 4 Easy Steps to See a Psychologist

 Psychologists study the way people feel, think, act and interact.
 Through a range of strategies and therapies they aim to reduce distress and to enhance and promote emotional wellbeing.
 Psychologists are experts in human behaviour and have studied the brain, memory, learning and human development.
 Psychologists can assist people who are having difficulty controlling their emotions, thinking and behaviour, including those with mental health problems such as anxiety and depression, serious and enduring mental illness, addictive behaviours and childhood behaviour disorders.

-All psychologists are legally required to register with the Australian Health Practitioner Regulation Agency, in the same way medical practitioners (doctors) must be registered.
+All psychologists are legally required to register with the Australian Health Practitioner Regulation Agency (AHPRA), in the same way medical practitioners (doctors) must be registered.
 This means that they must have competently completed a minimum level of university education and provisional practice (i.e., similar to an internship), follow a strict Code of Conduct and engage in ongoing professional development.
+All Healthy Minds psychologists have been registered for unrestricted practice with AHPRA.

 Not all counsellors or therapists are registered psychologists.
 Seeing someone who is registered ensures you receive high quality, ethical treatment and also means you may be eligible for a rebate from Medicare with a mental health care plan from your GP.
-Many other referrers (e.g., Workcover, TAC, ATAPS) also require that you see a registered psychologist.
+Many other referrers (e.g., Workcover, TAC, Targets Psychological Support Services (TPSS – formerly ATAPS), VVCS) may also require that you see a registered psychologist.